mblwhoi/drupal_faceted_search/README.txt

 Known incompatibilities
 ***********************

-- Devel (http://drupal.org/project/devel): When the Devel module appends information to pages, it interferes with the AJAX data needed for Faceted Search UI's tooltips.
-For the tooltips to work, you'll have to either disable Devel, or disable its displayed data.

 - PostgreSQL: The Date Authored Facet module uses some MySQL-specific functions.
   Feel free to share patches to support PostgreSQL (or any other database). :-)